What is elder care?

 - often find it hard to complete daily tasks

-- sometimes have trouble driving to a familiar location, organizing a grocery list, or remembering the rules of a favourite game
+- sometimes have trouble driving to a familiar location, organizing a grocery list, or remembering the rules of a favorite game

 Occasionally needing help to use microwave settings or to record a TV show

 - lose track of dates, seasons, and the passage of time

 - may have trouble understanding something if it is not happening immediately